xdevplatform/search-tweets-python/README.rst

    python setup.py sdist
    twine upload dist/*

+If you receive an error during the ``twine upload`` step, it may due to the README.rst having something invalid in its RST format.
+Using a RST linter will help fix that.

+Also, as Pypi updates are made, you may want to clear out previous versions from the package.
+This can be done with this command: ``rm -rf build dist *.egg-info``

 How to build the documentation:

 Building the documentation requires a few Sphinx packages to build the